 This is the first step in working with an interior designer.
 And if you want to take that step, click here to book in a time to chat.
 I should point out that not all interior designers do this initial call free of charge.
 Some do longer phone consults or Skype calls with a fee attached.

 I find a quick 20-minute call is a nice way to get a feel for one another.
-And after that, you’re free to book an in-home consult if you wish.
+And after that, you’re free to book an in-home consult if you wish and if we deem is appropriate.

 The In-Home Consult is $396

-So now, you get me and my expansive design skillset for up to 90 minutes, in your home, where we can discuss anything you like.
-This is a great opportunity to pick my brain (with no obligation to go further) or we can use the time with every intention of going further.
+Outside of the above, the in-home consultation is a great opportunity to pick my brain (with no obligation to go further).
+Or, let’s use the time with every intention of going further.
+That’s my preferred outcome.

 The Hourly Design Fee is $198

-When it comes to how much interior designers charge, it’s all about the hourly rate (when you work with me, anyway).
+When it comes to how much interior designers charge, it’s all about the hourly rate (when you work with us, anyway).

 OK, so you’ve decided you want to work with me after our consult.
 That’s fabulous news.
 What happens now is that I estimate how long I think I’ll spend working on your project.
 This helps me calculate a rough design fee.

-Let’s say it’s 40 hours overall, for example.
+As an example, let’s say it’ll take 60 hours in total to work on the design of your home, start to finish.
 Sometimes it’s more, sometimes less.
-But let’s say 40 to make it easy.
-That means across the course of the project you’ll spend $198 hourly rate x 60 hours = $11,880.
+But let’s say 60 to make it easy.
+That means in this example, across the course of the project, you’ll spend $198 hourly rate x 60 hours = $11,880.

-If you agree to go ahead after the estimation of hours, I will ask you for a 50% deposit.
+If you do agree to go ahead after the estimation of hours, we’ll ask you for a 50% deposit to get started on your project.
 So following on from our current example of a 60-hour project, I’ll ask you to pay for 30 hours upfront ($5940).
-This ties me to your project and gets me started working on a concept for your home.
+This allows us to begin work on the tailored design concept for your home.

-Once I’ve worked close to the 30 hours on your project, I will let you know we’re reaching the end of your 50% deposit.
-From this point onwards, I will invoice you weekly for the remaining hours I work on your home.
-Which, if I’ve estimated correctly, should be an additional 30 hours!
+Once we’ve worked close to the 30 hours on your project, we’ll let you know we’re reaching the end of your 50% deposit.
+From this point onwards, we’ll invoice you weekly for the remaining hours we work on your home (which should be an additional 30 hours).

 Now, Not all Interior Designers do it this way